internet-of-plants/iop/README.md

 # Internet of Plants - Embedded Software

-**Important: Read the Build bulletpoint carefully, it has a few quirks because of bugs upstream**

 Firmware for Internet of Plants embedded system.
 Made for ESP8266.

 It connects to an already existent wifi network, and through it connects to a hardcoded [host](https://github.com/internet-of-plants/server), authenticating itself.
 It provides air humidity, air temperature, soil temperature and soil humidity measurements to the server every few minutes.